 Having studied Fine Art at Durham I went on to teach art and design for several years.
 I later took the opportunity to concentrate fully on my own work.
-My husband and I have been fortunate to bring up our family in some beautiful places – over the years we have lived in North Yorkshire, Lincolnshire and Guernsey, as well as experiencing life abroad in both Germany and France.
+My husband and I have been fortunate to bring up our family in some beautiful places – over the years we have lived in North Yorkshire, Lincolnshire, Guernsey and the northern Lake District, as well as experiencing life abroad in both Germany and France.

-We have now settled in the northern Lake District.
+We have now settled in the Eden Valley, Cumbria.
 I am still very drawn to the coast and to natural places which greatly influence my work.
-My studio looks out on the wild northern Pennines and the scene is constantly of interest with ever changing light and weather conditions.
+Our house looks out on the wild northern Pennines and the scene is constantly of interest with ever changing light and weather conditions.

-Although I love living in the Lake District and experiencing it throughout the seasons, I still have a great fondness for North Yorkshire.
+Although I love living in the Eden Valley, with the Lake District on our doorstep, I still have a great fondness for North Yorkshire.
 Be it the Moors, Dales or coastal villages like Staithes, I am fascinated by the light, weather and the seasons and how they affect colour, shape and pattern.
 My principal interest is in print making, with lino my preferred medium.
 I work mainly in oil-based inks using specialist paper to produce original limited edition prints.